Skip to content

 # Build with custom Dockerfile path

-airbase build -f docker/Dockerfile.prod
+airbase container build --file docker/Dockerfile.prod

-# Build specific stage in multi-stage Dockerfile
+# Build for specific platform

 Expected Output